Skip to main content

 Environmental EME measurements – measuring the average cumulative EME at a site

-Cumulative EME is all the EME at a site.
-It includes all of the carriers’ phone services such as 3G, 4G and 5G, as well as any other emissions in the environment at the time.
+Cumulative EME is the total EME at a site measured between 420 MHz and 6 GHz.
+It includes all the carriers’ phone services such as 3G, 4G and 5G, as well as any other emissions in the environment at the time of measurement.

 Comparisons to carriers’ predicted EME

-For this assessment, at each location we measured the maximum cumulative EME between 420 MHz and 6 GHz, as well as the maximum EME contained within all individual public mobile telecommunications service bands, including other defined service bands between 420 MHz and 6 GHz.
+For this assessment, at each location we measure the maximum cumulative EME between 420 MHz and 6 GHz, as well as the maximum EME contained within all individual public mobile telecommunications service bands, including other defined service bands between 420 MHz and 6 GHz.
 These bands include:

 • UHF LMRS